 Did you find seeds in your cannabis harvest?

 If you find seeds in your harvested buds and there is not any male plant near your growing spot, it is because there was at least one hermaphrodite plant in your crop.
 Those male flowers that were not removed released their pollen next to the female plants.
 Unfortunately, once pollinated the plant focuses its energy on producing seeds, instead of producing new flowers.

 As we already mentioned, these seeds coming from hermaphrodite pollen will maintain this undesirable trait, so it is recommended not to grow them.

 We hope that these tips will help you to efficiently detect hermaphrodite plants, so you can get the most out of your sinsemilla marijuana crop!!

-There are numerous other parts of this plant which are more important than the seeds but because the seeds are essential in the cultivation of good plants, much attention should be given to it and its purchase.
+There are numerous other parts of this plant that are more important than the seeds but because the seeds are essential in the cultivation of good plants, much attention should be given to it and its purchase.
 Some of the available options would be discussed below.

 These seeds give rise to non-photosensitive plants which can flower either in the presence of light or without it.
 They flower automatically based on the timing of growth.
-They are good for all year production.
-Cultivators or producers of cannabis who prefer to grow their crops in door don’t find this very useful because they can already manipulate the flowering time of their crops by manipulating the light cycle.
+They are good for all-year production.
+Cultivators or producers of cannabis who prefer to grow their crops indoor don’t find this very useful because they can already manipulate the flowering time of their crops by manipulating the light cycle.

 This is for producers who don’t want the plants to have seeds although there is still room for exceptions.
 It’s strongly advised to keep the male pollens out of the cultivation room except when needed.
 This could cause a reduction in the plant yield and the taste ruined.

-WHAT ARE THC and CBD
+What Are THC and CBD